 But, olive oil can help.

-In fact, a 2014 meta-analysis found that those who consumed olive oil were at significantly lower risk of stroke than those who did not (13).
+A 2014 meta-analysis found that those who consumed olive oil were at significantly lower risk of stroke than those who did not (14).

 Many fats are good for your brain.
 Olive oil is no exception.

-Next, a study of over 500 people from 2013 showed that olive oil actually improves cognition (15).
+Next, a study of over 500 people from 2013 showed that olive oil improves cognition (16).